Skip to content

 On balance, I’d recommend a kinetic rope for first-time buyers, but that said, snatch straps have served off-roaders well for decades.
 If resources or availability prevent you from getting a kinetic rope, a strap will still do the job.

 If you already have a snatch strap in good condition, I’d also say there’s no need to go out and replace it with a kinetic rope immediately.
-Wait until your strap needs replacing and take the opportunity to upgrade then.
+Wait until your strap needs replacing, and take the opportunity to upgrade at that time.

 (For the sake of brevity though, for the rest of the article I will just refer to rope.)